It’s getting warm here!

 Since 1986 she has been committed to improving the lives of young people as well as adult women using the attributes of golf to grow the game of golf.
 She established a 501c-3 junior golf program called the Texas International Stroker’s Junior Golf Association, later named in 1997 The Roaring Lambs International Junior Golf Academy.

 Well, Tuesday was my last day on the course, so I will watch it from my home in Omaha,Nebraska and will be rooting for everyone.
 Yes, as Fred Prepall, president of the USGA said at our dinner Sunday night.
-There will only be 2 trophies awarded at the end of play, but we and the players must remember that they all all winners by virtue of just being selected to come to Cedar Crest and continue to make history, theirs and ours.
+There will only be 2 trophies awarded at the end of play, but we and the players must remember that they are all winners by virtue of just being selected to come to Cedar Crest and continue to make history, theirs and ours.
 Thanks Cedar Crest for your leadership.
 I can only hope other tournaments amateur and pro follow your example of inclusion.